IskrenVanev/CSCB857-Project/README.md

 3. Utility (It contains helper classes)
 4. Test (It contains NUnit tests)
 5. BulkyWeb (It contains the 2 areas, views and view components, wwwroot folder and appsettings.json)
-6. BulkyWebRazor_Temp (Temporary project that I used so I can learn more about Razor pages.)

 ## Contributing